Keeping an excellent social media presence is a task that requires a lot of effort and discipline for every company.

 Generally speaking, ROI or „return on investment” is the profit a company is making from an activity for a particular period compared with the amount invested in it.

-More specifically, ROI is part of a broader account a company is keeping to mark down all the benefits it has after all the efforts invested in managing different platforms.
+More specifically, social media ROI is part of a broader account a company is keeping to mark down all the benefits it has after all the efforts invested in managing different platforms.

 This includes setting up strategies, implementing them, creating content, and monitoring.
 ROI is typically measured in terms of monetary value.
-But ROI is different for every business, depending on its objectives.
+But social media ROI is different for every business, depending on its objectives.

 There are many ways to calculate ROI, but the most acceptable one is this formula: